-A Billy-Cart, Billie-Cart or Billy Kart the name depends on what part of Australia you grew up in and is one of the simplest forms of a homemade gravity power vehicle built by children worldwide for over 100 years.
-Less popular today due to safety concerns with a large number of vehicles on suburban roads and the availability of low-cost plastic ride-on toys.
+A Billy-Cart, Billie-Cart or Billy Kart (the name depends on what part of Australia you grew up in) is one of the simplest forms of a homemade gravity powered vehicle built by children worldwide for over 100 years.
+It is less popular today due to safety concerns with a large number of vehicles on suburban roads and the availability of low-cost plastic ride-on toys.

 The following is only one of many designs that can be made.

 Qty 2 – Wood 500mm x 90mm x 35mm – Front and back cross pieces for wheels

 Qty 1 – Wood 700mm x 120mm x 15mm – Central Body

 Qty 1 – Wood Ply 270mm x 200mm x 10mm – Seat

 Qty 1 – 8mm Cotton Cord Rope 2.5M long – Steering Rode – any rope type will do

 Qty 4 – Wheels – this can be any kind we cut wood ply wheel as it was a plastic-free event

 Qty 4 – M8 x 75 PC4.7 Zinc Hex Coach Screw – Holds wheels, wheels hole diameter

 Qty 2 – M8 x 75 Zinc Coach Bolts – Holds Seat and back cross piece together